 If you are a current holder of the 2020 Season Access Pass, the 2021 Festival is included in this.
 Bookings to the Sound Shell days and weekend are still required via the Festival ticketing.

 Please note: Performances of The Iliad (Out Loud) are not covered by the Access Pass.
 For these events, you will need to buy a separate ticket.

 Priority car parking is available for those with limited mobility.
-Please indicate that you need access to this area when you arrive on site.
+Please indicate that you need access to this area prior to the event by calling the Four Winds office on 02 64933 366.
 Wheelchair users may use the dedicated seating area in the front of the Sound Shell stage, which is accessed from backstage and via the lower car park.

 The Windsong Pavilion is fully accessible and fitted with a hearing loop system.

 For additional information, please visit our Accessibility page HERE for comprehensive details and an area accessibility map.

 If you are driving to the Festival site on Friday, Saturday and Sunday, please book your parking pass prior to arriving on the day.
 The cost is $10 per car per day.

 When on the Four Winds site, please follow the directions of the parking volunteers and to avoid disappointment be sure to leave enough time to arrive and depart the site at busy periods.